ChrstphrHll/npc_gen/students/Leja Talila.md

 year: 3
 guild: Burk
 partyID: 83
+tags:
+- Elf
+- Sorcerer
+- Diplomacy
+- 3rd
+- Burk
 ---
 # Leja Talila
 ---
 ### Description
 - 3rd year Elf Sorcerer in Burk
-- curly grey hair that's put back in a long pony tail, Blue eyes, and Fair skin
+- curly grey hair that's put back in a long pony tail, Hazel eyes, and Fair skin
 - Is Upright and Monstrous, and has Prosperity as their ideal

 ### Organizations